सनातन भूमि Sanatan Bhumi

 These are not survivals.
 They are continuities — the same civilization, in slightly different dress.

-Sanatan Bhumi treats "Akhand Bharat" the way the classical texts treat it — as a description of civilizational reach, not a prescription for redrawn maps.
-We are interested in dharma, language, stone, and continuity.
-Where modern history has placed lines through the old field, we acknowledge those lines and write about what predates and outlasts them.
+Sanatan Bhumi treats "Akhand Bharat" the way the classical texts treat it: as a description of civilizational reach, not a prescription for redrawn maps.
+The frame is civilizational, historical, and dharmic.
+Sources are cited inline.
+Never communal.
+Never inciting.
+The question is what was, what is, what could be — never who to attack.
+Where modern history has drawn lines through the old field, we acknowledge those lines and write about what predates and outlasts them.